tldr-pages/tldr/pages/common/http-server.md

 > Simple static HTTP server to serve static files.
 > More information: <https://github.com/http-party/http-server>.

-- Start a HTTP server listening on the default port to serve the current directory:
+- Start an HTTP server listening on the default port to serve the current directory:

 `http-server`

-- Start a HTTP server on a specific port to serve files from a specific directory:
+- Start a HTTP server on a specific port to serve a specific directory:

 `http-server {{path/to/directory}} --port {{port}}`